Azure SQL and Security best practices

 Cloud computing requires new security paradigms unfamiliar to many application users, database administrators, and programmers.
 When it comes to Azure SQL Security, where do you begin?

 Azure can be very different from any other data center.
-While Azure helps secure your business assets, a great deal of responsibility is shared and requires customer to do their part.
+While Azure helps secure your business assets, a great deal of responsibility is shared and requires customers to do their part.

 In this article, we will see Azure Security best practices.
 If you are moving toward cloud adoption, you need to be aware of what you need to do to enhance security measures.